 Applicants will be notified about the date of the interview in advance by a faculty representative by email, please check your bulk email folder/spam folder too.

-The selection procedure of applications for Bachelor's and Master's degree programmes takes place in April; for PhD degree programmes in May.
-The application materials will be assessed to determine successful applicants.
+The selection procedure of applications for Bachelor's and Master's degree programmes takes place in March.
+The application materials, admission test and admission interview results will be assessed to determine successful applicants.

-Bachelor and Master degree applicants are notified about their acceptance / non-acceptance by May 11, PhD degree applicants by the end of June.
+Bachelor's and Master's degree applicants are notified about their acceptance / non-acceptance by March 11.

 NonEU Citizens – Long-term Visa or Residence Permit Applying